 Instead of sponsoring century rides, the Leukemia and Lymphoma Society creates teams that train and raise pledges for participation in local and regional events.
-For instance, the Washington state chapter is preparing to ride in America’s Most Beautiful Bike Ride on June 2, 2013, around Lake Tahoe, Nevada.
 More than $700 million has been raised since 1988.
-Look for the Team in Training website from the donation page, or check out the Century Ride webpage and insert your zip code.
+Look for the Team in Training website from the donation page, or check out the Team in Training webpage and insert your zip code.

 The group provides bicycles to individuals and groups in developing nations to help in productivity and provide better access to healthcare and education.
 Also trains bicycle mechanics in those areas.

 Campovelo (Napa Valley, CA) Dates: April

 Ride with Joao (Mill Valley, CA) Dates: May

 Rebecca’s Private Idaho A 56- or 94-mile mountain bike course on gravel and dirt roads across the rugged mountainous landscape of Ketchum, Idaho.
 Led by endurance mountain biker Rebecca Rusch.

 Date: Aug.
 29 – Sept.
 1, 2019